Helliconia: Other Notes on the Helico Virus

-These two diseases cause great suffering and have very high mortality rates.
-However, the survivors are left with bodies which are respectively much thinner or fatter (and metabolically altered in other ways), and are therefore better adapted to the coming conditions of summer or winter, respectively.
-The two diseases are caused by the same virus, which is carried by ticks and is triggered by seasonal changes in the environment.
-The humans therefore have a symbiotic relationship with the virus and — unknowingly — with the phagors, who carry the ticks and hence the virus.
-Some rare people in remote areas are immune to the virus; these are considered ugly pariahs by the majority of the population, as they are horribly fat or thin compared to the prevailing standard.
+Bone Fever and Fat Death cause great suffering and have very high mortality rates.
+However, survivors (and therefore, their progeny) are left with bodies much thinner or fatter and, metabolically speaking, better adapted to the coming conditions of summer or winter, respectively.
+Hence, humans have a symbiotic relationship with the virus and – unknowingly – with the phagors, who carry the ticks and therefore the virus.
+Some rare people in remote areas happen to be immune to the virus; these are considered ugly pariahs by the majority of the population, as they are horribly fat or thin compared to the prevailing standard.